Manipulation: the Truth about Manipulative People

 Manipulators use people and they perfectly know it.
 So it’s not like a manipulation happened occasionally.
 If you let it occur once, the manipulator will keep using you.
 Manipulative people find what other people are sensitive to and use it to get what they need.

 Before I’ve learned what I’ve shared here with you, I used to think that all people perceive the world relatively the same way and have similar feelings and experiences.
 Therefore, I used to excuse a lot of people who mistreated me or others or behaved inadequately sometimes because I tried to rationalize their behavior or attribute their weird behavior to a possible childhood trauma, treating them like victims, with compassion, often setting myself on fire to keep them warm.
 Now I know that not all people are the same and more than 10% of the world’s population have a personality disorder which means that they perceive situations and people differently.
 1% of the global population has narcissistic personality disorder and approximately 4% of the global population are sociopaths let alone other personality disorders.
 These people are great at manipulation as they feel neither empathy nor guilt.
-They have a lack of conscience which means they don’t possess a moral sense of right and wrong.
+They lack conscience which means they don’t possess a moral sense of right and wrong.

 So, for your own good, whenever you meet manipulative people or notice inadequate behavior like temper tantrums, aggression, playing victims, not taking responsibility for their mistakes, showing disrespect, etc. distance from this person as much as possible because, most probably, it’s just a manipulation.
 Don’t let their toxicity affect you and your life.
 Remember to trust your intuition: if something seems weird, it probably is weird.

 This article is Part 1, Part 2 is How to Deal with Manipulative and Toxic People and Reduce Stress.